 Yet it’s not the supporting cast who helps us to understand their relationship, but the numbers that project their thoughts onto the moment.
 On their first formal meeting, she hears his piano playing as lit by a single spotlight, as if she’s glancing into his own little world.
 On second formal meeting, they tap dance in front of a skyline at twilight.
 On the first date, they are swept off their feet—literally, to a dance against the stars in a planetarium.
 On the tenth date, they sing an Oscar-worthy duet.
 As time goes by, the dream of making it to the top of the world in Paris quickly diminishes.
 Her tears swell up along with the audiences’; I’ll even admit I choked up as well, and I’m a man.

 This wide variety of tone in music is plentiful yet wisely spare, celebrating the history of cinema magic while wishing the best for its future.
 Yet also like the oldies it writes its love to, there are one too many white players in the production.
-There are two African Americans cast, but as dancers on the pier who say not a word, just as blacks were stereotyped in that golden age of Hollywood.
 If this production was less focused on making a musical spectacular and more focused on showing care and attention to today’s media-frenzied audience, then there would have been a better likelihood for this to surpass those repetitive comic book movies at the box office.

 I sincerely hope for the day when people return to their senses and offer their money to movies because of their cinematic quality other than their branding.
 Considering how much music is now taking over our culture, we could use that reminder of how much music raises our self-esteem when times are hard.
 After seeing what La La Land can do with both old and new styles of filmmaking, I can absolutely assess that I love musicals all over again!
-Therefore, I encourage everyone to go see this magical delight to raise the spirits for 2017.
+Therefore, I encourage everyone to go see this magical delight.
 After all, tomorrow is another day!